City of Chiloquin New Well Project

 Project Update - July 2022

-At the end of July 2022, the City of Chiloquin received a conditional approval for their Community Development Block Grant from Business Oregon for $2,500,000 to build the new well.
-Over the next couple of months the agreement between Business Oregon and the City of Chiloquin will be completed and then the city will submit the project out to bid.
+At the end of July 2022, the City of Chiloquin received conditional approval for their Community Development Block Grant from Business Oregon for $2,500,000 to build the new well.
+Over the next couple of months, the agreement between Business Oregon and the City of Chiloquin will be completed, and then the city will submit the project to bid.